prmtrun/primate/docs/modules/python.md

 # Python

-This backend introduces support for routes written in Python, using Pyodide.
+This module adds support for writing routes in Python.

 ## Install